bayush11/Caltech_SURF_2023/README.md

 1. Number of frames used to train each of the models
 1. add info regarding the config files per
 1. potential ways to make model better
 1. write up how to run the object detector
+2. The training is done in google colab.
+After an hour or two, computing power will run out and ask you to buy stronger power for 10$ a month.
+DON'T DO THIS.
+Instead, switch between Google accounts and keep running your model through there.
+At one point you will exhaust your resources for the day.
+The computing power resets the next day**
+3. Make sure to input images when you are saying you will
+4. I didnt expalin too much abt the labeling, is that chill

 ```bash
 print(ks_2samp(medians_sample_1, y_axis_GSD))